-In the interface device according to the present invention an enormous advantage is to be gained, as apparent in the embodiment described in the following, in separating the actual hardware required to attach the interface device 10 to the data transmit/receive device from the communication unit, which is implemented by the digital signal processor 13, the memory means 14 and the first connecting device 12, as this allows a plurality of dissimilar device types to be operated in parallel in identical manner.
+In the interface device according to the present invention an enormous advantage is to be gained, as apparent in the embodiment described in the following, in separating the 25 actual hardware required to attach the interface device 10 to the data transmit/receive device from the communication unit, which is implemented by the digital signal processor 13, the memory means 14 and the first connecting device 12, as this allows a plurality of dissimilar device types to be 30 operated in parallel in identical manner.
 Accordingly, many interface devices 10 can be connected to a host device which then sees many different "virtual" hard disks.
-In addition, any modification of the specific hardware symbolized by the interface device 10 which appears to the host device as a 35 second connecting device 15 can be implemented essentially without changing the operation of the interface device according to the present invention.
-Further, an experienced user can intervene at any time on any level of the existing second connecting device by making use of the above device 10 are able to perform essentially identical operator 40 mentioned option of creating a configuration file or adding or storing new program sections for the second connecting
+In addition, any modification of the specific hardware symbolized by the second connecting device 15 can be implemented essentially 35 without changing the operation of the interface device according to the present invention.
+Further, an experienced user can intervene at any time on any level of the existing second connecting device by making use of the above mentioned option of creating a configuration file or adding 40 or storing new program sections for the second connecting device.

-An important advantage of the interface device 10 of the present invention is that it also permits extremely high data applications.
-In the case of the interface device 10 according 45 transfer rates by using, for data interchange, the host deviceown BIOS routines which are optimized for each host device by the host device manufacturer or BIOS system manufacturer, or by using driver programs which are normally optimized and included by the manufacturers of As a result of the option of storing any files in agreed 50 multi-purpose interfaces.
-Furthermore, due to the simulation of a virtual mass storage device, the data is managed and made available in such a way that it can be transferred directly to other storage media, e.g. to an actual hard disk of the host device without, as it were, intervention of the host device processor.
-The only limitation to long-term data transfer at high speed is therefore imposed exclusively by the speed and the size of the mass storage device of the host device.
-This is the case as the digital signal processor 13 already formats the data read by the data transmit/receive device via the second connecting device 15 into block sizes suitable for a hard disk of the host device, whereby the data transfer speed is limited only by the mechanical latency of the hard disk system of the host device.
-At this point, it should be noted that normally data flow from a host device must be formatted in blocks to permit writing to a hard disk and subsequent reading from a hard disk, as known by those skilled in the art.
+An important advantage of the interface device 10 of the present invention is that it also permits extremely high data transfer rates by using, for data interchange, the host device- 45 own BIOS routines which are optimized for each host device by the host device manufacturer or BIOS system manufacturer, or by using driver programs which are normally optimized and included by the manufacturers of multi-purpose interfaces.
+Furthermore, due to the simulation 50 of a virtual mass storage device, the data is managed and made available in such a way that it can be transferred directly to other storage media, e.g. to an actual hard disk of the host device without, as it were, intervention of the host device processor.
+The only limitation to long-term data 55 transfer at high speed is therefore imposed exclusively by the speed and the size of the mass storage device of the host device.
+This is the case as the digital signal processor 13 already formats the data read by the data transmit/receive device via the second connecting device 15 into block sizes 60 suitable for a hard disk of the host device, whereby the data transfer speed is limited only by the mechanical latency of the hard disk system of the host device.
+At this point, it should be noted that normally data flow from a host device must be formatted in blocks to permit writing to a hard disk 65 and subsequent reading from a hard disk, as known by those skilled in the art.